regen-network/regen-ledger/x/ecocredit/spec/protobuf.md

 <a name="regen.ecocredit.v1alpha2.QueryBasketCreditRequest"></a>

 ### QueryBasketCreditRequest
-QueryBasketBalanceByBatchRequest is the Query/QueryBasketBalanceByBatch request type
+QueryBasketCreditRequest is the Query/BasketCredit request type

 | Field | Type | Label | Description |